OneideLuizSchneider/blitzctl/README.md

 # blitzctl

 `blitzctl` is a CLI tool for managing local Kubernetes environments.
-It simplifies the creation, deletion, and management of Kubernetes clusters using tools like `Minikube` and `Kind`.
+It simplifies the creation, deletion, upgrading, and management of Kubernetes clusters using tools like `Minikube` and `Kind`.

 Currently supports `macOS` and `Linux`.